How Steadyline Keeps Your Mental Health Data Safe

 ↓ (never)

-Raw PII to external provider
+Raw PII or journal text to external provider

-Layer 2: Supabase Row Level Security — your data is yours, period
+Layer 2: Supabase Row Level Security.
+Your data is yours, period

 All data synced to the cloud lives in Supabase (Postgres).
-The critical protection here isn’t encryption (though that’s present too) — it’s Row Level Security (RLS).
+The critical protection here isn’t encryption (though that’s present too).
+It’s Row Level Security (RLS).

 Every table that holds user data has policies like this: